RageAgainstThePixel/com.utilities.audio/README.md

 ### Via Unity Package Manager and Git url

+> [!WARNING]
+> This repo has dependencies on other repositories!
+You are responsible for adding these on your own.

 - Open your Unity Package Manager
 - Add package from git url: `https://github.com/RageAgainstThePixel/com.utilities.audio.git#upm`
-  > Note: this repo has dependencies on other repositories!
-You are responsible for adding these on your own.
   - [com.utilities.async](https://github.com/RageAgainstThePixel/com.utilities.async)

 ## Documentation